Folkor1/CI_PP5_GoldenCoin/README.md

 ### Coin details

-- Coin details page contain the following information: name, price, metal, condition, origin, year.
+- Coin details page contains the following information: name, price, metal, condition, origin, year.
 - Add to cart button is located on coin details page.
 - Category tag is showing on the page.
 - Increment/Decrement menu is displayed (for multiple coins) and 'Unique' mark if the coin quantity in store is 1.